amazon-ion/ion-js/README.md

 * [ion-bundle.min.js](https://amzn.github.io/ion-js/browser/scripts/ion-bundle.min.js)
 * [ion-bundle.js](https://amzn.github.io/ion-js/browser/scripts/ion-bundle.js)

-These will create and initialize `window.ion` which has the exact API as our `npm` package.
+These will create and initialize `window.ion` which has the same exact API as our `npm` package.
 Here is an example

 ```html
 <html>